HughG/impact-estimation-toy/.junie/guidelines.md

 - For Junie‑specific notes or conventions, update this file rather than scattering guidance elsewhere.

 ## Commit & PR Conventions
-- Commit messages: concise imperative subject, optional body with motivation and effects.
+- Commit messages: concise imperative subject, optional body with motivation and effects; label as "[Junie]".
 - Group related changes in a single commit when small; split large changes logically.
 - Avoid unrelated formatting or version bumps.